canarybuilds/zulip/templates/zerver/help/desktop-app-install-guide.md

 3. Run the file from your app launcher, or from a terminal.

-No installer is necessary; this file is the Zulip app.
+No installer is necessary; this file is the Feniks Chat app.
 The app will update automatically to future versions.

 #### Snap